 Before you get started in a long workout, you will want to make sure you know all the great features that your treadmill has to offer.
 This will not only allow your workout to be more comfortable and possibly more entertaining, but it will also ensure that you know how to change the settings mid-workout if you need to.

 The treadmill has a control console on the front top.
-All models have different types and settings so it’s important to check yours well and try some buttons out to see what the effects are.
+All models have different types and settings, so it’s important to check yours well and try some buttons out to see what the effects are.

-Most treadmills are equipped with a QuickStart button that simply makes the treadmill start at the lowest setting.
+Most treadmills are equipped with a QuickStart button that makes the treadmill start at the lowest setting.
 You should always use this key when beginning.
 Find it on your treadmill.
 You also need to find the speed setting and incline to set.
-Both should have a button to increase and a separate button to decrease the setting.
+Both should have a button to increase and a separate button to decrease the environment.

 Technological features can make your workout go by faster and be more fun.
 For example, some of the treadmills have ports for your mp3 player or smartphone with built-in speakers that allow you to play your most motivating workout playlist.
 Other features include the ability to connect through Bluetooth to sync your workout with fitness apps like MyFitnessPal and MapMyFitness.
 This allows you to track your calories burned and progression as you go.